rademacher-p/stats-learn/README.md

 ```

 The `results` module provides various functions that enable fair and reproducible evaluations, as well as provide
 visualizations and formatted output.
+Furthermore, they allow convenient assessments for different learner
+hyperparameters, modifying attributes and re-fitting as needed.

 The code below can be executed after the previous snippet.
-The `data_assess`
-function provides convenient replication of the functionality above,
+The `data_assess` function provides replication of the

-For convenient and statistically meaningful assessments,
+functionality above, including a Markdown-formatted loss table and a plot showing how the `predict` functions fit
+the training data.
+The `model_assess` function performs Monte Carlo approximation of the expected loss by repeatedly
+generating and evaluating on new datasets, enabling statistically meaningful assessments.
+Observe that it can be used
+for both visualization of both the prediction statistics and of the average loss.

 ```python
 from stats_learn import results